 5. Enter the credentials.

 6. You should now be able to save, edit and delete files in this folder.

 If you have a Mac, please do the following to gain access to the NAS.

 1. Click on go, this is located in the top bar.
 Next, navigate to connect to server.

 2. In here add the IP address of the Pi or browse to the Raspberry Pi.
 (You will need to specify the folder)

 4. You should now be able to save, edit and delete files within this folder.

-That’s it, you should now be successfully connected to your NAS and be able to read and write files.
-If you’re having trouble with files copying to the drive then it’s likely your permissions are incorrect, be sure to double check what you have entered.
+That’s it, and you should now be successfully connected to your NAS and be able to read and write files.
+If you’re having trouble with files copying to the drive, then it’s likely your permissions are incorrect, be sure to double check what you have entered.

 I hope that you now have the Raspberry Pi NAS up and running without any issues.
 If you do come across any problems or have questions, then be sure to leave a comment below.